What Is An IP PBX?

 Build From A Distro

 Another DIY option (with a significantly lower learning curve) is to deploy a software appliance like AsteriskNOW.
-AsteriskNOW is a special Linux distribution that installs the operating system, Asterisk, drivers for Digium telephony cards and phones and an open source administrative user interface called FreePBX.
+AsteriskNOW is a special Linux distribution that installs the operating system, Asterisk, drivers for Digium telephony cards and IP phones and an open source administrative user interface called FreePBX.
 The installation process if fully automated and takes roughly 20 minutes to convert a computer into a working phone system.

 Buy A Turnkey Solution